jsprdev/tp/docs/UserGuide.md

 * Editing groups using the `edit` command is supported via the `g/` prefix.
 Providing one or more `g/GROUP` values replaces the student's existing groups with the given set.
   * To clear all groups, include only one `g/` with no value (for example: `edit 2 g/`).

-* Note: the `edit` command replaces the student's entire tag and group sets when a single `t/` or `g/` is provided.
+* Note: the `edit` command replaces all of the student's tags or groups when a single `t/` or `g/` is provided.
 If you want to add or remove a single tag or group without replacing the full set, use `tag/assign` / `tag/unassign` or `group/assign` / `group/unassign` respectively.

 <div markdown="block" class="alert alert-warning">